 Note: There are two versions for worksheet 8, one with energy pie charts and one with energy bar charts.
 Use the version depending on the path you took, or you can allow students to use the representation they prefer.

-Worksheet 8 is an optional worksheet you can use to help students review their energy representations (System Schemas Energy Pie Charts)
+Worksheet 8 is an optional worksheet you can use to help students review their energy representations (System Schemas, State Diagrams and Energy Bar Charts and Energy Pie Charts)

 with some additional scenarios.